kromerm/adfdataflowdocs/Concepts/adf-data-flow-datasets.md

 There is a new "Data Flow Compatible" checkbox on the top right of the create Dataset panel.
 Clicking that button will filter only the datasets that can be used with Data Flows.

+## Import schemas

+When importing the schema of Data Flow datasets, you will see an Import Schema button.
+Clicking that button will present you with 2 options: Import from the source or import from a local file.
+In most cases, you will import the schema directly from the source.
+However, if you have a richly-defined schema file, you can point to that local file and ADF will define the schema based upon that schema file.